gep13/gep13/input/blog/google-chrome.md

 Title: Google Chrome
 Published: 3/9/2008
 Tags:
-- Google
+- google
-- Google Chrome
+- google chrome
-- Random Geek
+- random geek
 ---

 Had a quick play with the new Web Browser from Google today, and so far so good!!